openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Synchronous mode

-You can use `ov::InferRequest::infer()` to infer model in synchronous mode:
+You can use `ov::InferRequest::infer()`, which blocks the application execution,  to infer model in synchronous mode:

 @sphinxdirective